• Skip to primary navigation

 2. Add the big florets and boil for 10-12 minutes, until they become fork tender.

 3. In the meantime we sauté in a pan some finely chopped onion with olive oil, bay leaves, salt, pepper, smoked paprika and more onion powder (for a deeper flavour, but you can leave it out if you prefer), until translucent (5-7 minutes).
-Add 1 tbsp of water if it dries out too quickly to prevent the onion to burn and become bitter.
+Add 1 tablespoon of water if it dries out too quickly to prevent the onion to burn and become bitter.

 4. Once both the cabbage and the onions mixture are ready, transfer in a blender bowl (apart from the bay leaves), add the plant milk and blend until smooth, then set aside the sauce.